nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 #define SET_GET(name, index) (name[SET_W(index)] & SET_MASK(index))
 ```

-This macro is used to check if a bit is a set or not.
+This macro is used to check whether a bit is a set.
 If the bit is set to `1`, the macro returns a non-zero value.
 If the bit is set to `0`, the macro returns `0`.

 ## Using the `BitSet`